chic-geek/initiation/README.md

 * Finish up writing `README.md`.
 * Find a more robust work-around for the setTimeout function in `$ gulp deploy` task.
+* Add ability to to compile coffeeScript files too.